Cat found alive in rubble 9 days after deadly tornadoes tore through Kentucky - NewsBreak

 LOUISVILLE, Ky.
 (AP) — Nine days after a tornado demolished his three-story office building in downtown Mayfield, Kentucky , Sonny “Hoot” Gibson was standing in the rubble when he thought he heard a faint meow.

 It instantly gave him hope that his office cat, Madix, who hadn’t been seen since before the storms hit, was alive.
-Gibson said he had tried to find the solid black cat with yellow eyes that liked to greet customers of his rental business, but had given up after a few days.Pause on student loan payments is extended through May 1
+Gibson said he had tried to find the solid black cat with yellow eyes that liked to greet customers of his rental business but had given up after a few days.Medicine Lodge principal spreads Christmas cheer in a unique way

 “I don’t know how anything could’ve survived not just the tornado but the destruction that came along with it,” he said.